pgtipping/Synthalyst/memory-bank/activeContext.md

 We've successfully implemented and fixed tests for these endpoints using a standardized mock Prisma client pattern.
 The mock Prisma client has been enhanced to support all required models, including JobDescription, Task, and User.

 ## Recent Changes (2024-03-01)

+- Successfully deployed the application to Vercel:

+  - Fixed the Vercel deployment error by converting the About page to a Client Component
+  - Verified that all pages are properly generated and optimized
+  - Confirmed that the application is now running in production
+  - Deployment logs show successful build and deployment
+  - Location: `memory-bank/vercelLogs.md`

+- Fixed Vercel deployment error:

+  - Converted the About page to a Client Component by adding "use client" directive
+  - Fixed error: "Event handlers cannot be passed to Client Component props"
+  - Resolved issue with onError handler in Image component
+  - Location: `nextjs-app/src/app/about/page.tsx`

 - Fixed 404 errors in navigation links: